SLip — a Lisp system in JavaScript

 - Tons of primitive functions

-- A simple “foreign function interface” for writing functions in JavaScript
+and a pretty printer- A simple “foreign function interface” for writing functions in JavaScript

 - Most basic datatypes are unboxed—strings, numbers, arrays, regexps—so they can be freely passed around to JavaScript functions